ant-design/pro-editor/README.md

 <br/>

-**Foundational library for advanced editing components in web development:**
+**UI Framework and Frontend Component Solutions in the Editor Field:**

+> \[!TIP]
+>
-ProEditor concentrates on expanding the limits of the feasible and augmenting the array of tools available to developers for the construction of sophisticated, interactive, and user-centric web applications.
+> ProEditor concentrates on expanding the limits of the feasible and augmenting the array of tools available to developers for the construction of sophisticated, interactive, and user-centric web applications.
 For instance:

 - 📦 **DraggablePanel**: Allows for resizable and movable panels, enhancing the interactivity of the user interface.
 - 📝 **ColumnList**: Offers a user-friendly sortable list that is manageable through column definitions, simplifying complex list interactions.